eliotstock/stake/README.md

         1. Copy the public key to the server: `scp -P [port] ~/.ssh/id_rsa.pub [username]@[server IP]:/home/[username]/.ssh/authorized_keys`
         1. Verify the file is there on the server.
         1. Verify you can ssh in to the server and you're not prompted for a password.
 Use the alias you created earlier.
-1. Only allow ssh'ing in using a key from now on. `sudo nano /etc/ssh/sshd_config` and set `PasswordAuthentication no`.
-    1. `sudo service sshd restart`
-    1. Check you can `ssh` in from the client without entering a password.
 1. Ban any IP address that has multiple failed login attempts using `fail2ban`
     1. `sudo apt install fail2ban`
     1. `sudo cp /etc/fail2ban/fail2ban.conf /etc/fail2ban/fail2ban.local`